 - 1. Long pants (first line of defense against catbrier vines, snakes, chiggers, and ticks), preferably light in color so that "seed ticks" show up like a patch of pepper. - 2.
 Boots or sturdy closed-toed shoes.
 We will visit wet places with catbrier vines, snakes, chiggers, burning embers, smoldering duff, and ticks.
 Rubber boots are fine, except for controlled burns.
 NO SANDALS. - 3.
 Water or dilute Gatorade (and something to carry it in so your hands are free). - 4.
 Field notebook and pencil bound, water proof with half the pages graph paper.
-Be sure to number and label every page with the date and project location.
+Be sure to date every page and note your location.
 The first pages of the notebook should contain space for a table-of-contents and be labeled with your name and contact information.
 Always bring it; your instructor may announce a surprise notebook check. - 5.
-Random number table: write at least 100 on the inside cover of your field book. - 6.
+Random number table: extract and write at least 100 on the inside cover of your field book. - 6.
 Raingear a folding umbrella works well. - 7.
 Bug repellent please apply in a well-ventilated place. - 8.
 Food blood sugar levels must be maintained for the duration. - 9.
-Hand lens 10X or 15X-reasonably good ones can be purchased for about \$10 - 10.
-Calculator - 11.
-Binoculars - 12.
-Hat and sunscreen - 13.
-Ruler also mark the outside of your field book with cm divisions.
+Hand lens 10X or 15X-reasonably good ones can be purchased for about \$10. - 10.
+Calculator or phone, the latter for taking pictures. - 11.
+Binoculars if you have them. - 12.
+Hat and sunscreen. - 13.
+Ruler also mark the outside of your field book with centimeters.